gchure/phd/src/chapter_02/section_03_model.md

-While we have used the specific case of simple repression with induction to craft this model, the same mathematics describe the case of corepression in which binding of an allosteric effector stabilizes the active state of the repressor and decreases gene expression (see Fig. @fig:inducible_types).
+While we have used the specific case of simple repression with induction to craft this model, the same mathematics describe the case of corepression in which binding of an allosteric effector stabilizes the active state of the repressor and decreases gene expression (see  @Fig:inducible_types).
 Interestingly, we shift from induction (governed by $K_I < K_A$) to corepression ($K_I > K_A$) as the ligand transitions from preferentially binding to the inactive repressor state to stabilizing